Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ###### *B. cereus* control 5x coverage
 ![B. cereus control 5x coverage](/results/mapping/cereus-control/SRR1749070-5x/pXO1/coverage/SRR1749070-5x-coverage-1000bp.png "B. cereus control 5x coverage")

 These three plots depict very different stories.
-Beginning with the *B. cereus* control, although there are few reads that mapped, there are regions of pXO1 that are similar to *B. cereus*.
-This does not explain why SRR1748708 has decent coverage accross the pOX1 plasmid.
+In the *B. cereus* control, although there were few reads that mapped, there are regions of pXO1 that are similar to *B. anthracis*.
+However, SRR1748708 **did** have significant coverage accross the pXO1 plasmid.
 Comparing the SRR1748708 and the *B. anthracis* control, the similar mean coverages are very different from one another.
 SRR1748708 has regions of high coverage and regions of low coverage.
 The *B. anthracis* control, on the other hand, has a very similar coverage across the complete pXO1 plasmid.
 This suggests SRR1748708 may contain a plasmid backbone that is shared among *Bacillus* species.

-Although the pXO1 plasmid has a mean coverage of 2x in SRR1748708, more importantly, are the genes associated with the anthrax toxin covered?
+The pXO1 plasmid has a mean coverage of 2x in SRR1748708; were the genes associated with the anthrax toxin covered?
 Below are visualizations of SRR1748708 and the *B. anthracis* 0.5x and 5x controls that depict subplots of reads mapped to the *cya*, *lef*, *pagA* and *pagR* genes.
 For each of the plots below the top plot is coverage across the whole pXO1 plasmid.
 The coverage is based on 1,000bp sliding windows with an overlap of 500bp.
-Each subplot against the genes *pagA*, *pagR*, *lef* and *cya* is the actual coverage in that region.
+Each subplot against the genes *pagA*, *pagR*, *lef* and *cya* was the actual coverage in that region.

 ###### *NYC sample SRR1748708*
 ![SRR1748708](/results/mapping/anthracis/SRR1748708/pXO1/coverage/SRR1748708-anthrax-toxin.png "SRR1748708")